 Erdenes Shivee Energy LLC, a subsidiary of EMGL, was established in 2016.
-Erdenes Shivee Energy plans to supply coal to the Shivee Energy Complex Project, which will be based at the strategically important Shivee-Ovoo coal deposit with 1.2 billion tons of coal reserves.
-50 percent of the company is owned by EMGL and the remaining 50 percent by the private company, Eikusora LLC.
-The planned Shivee Energy Complex Project is estimated to have an annual capacity of 5,280 MW and use about 20 million tons of coal per year.
-The Shivee Energy Complex is expected to be located in the Shiveegovi soum of Govisumber province.
-The power plant is expected to supply energy to both domestic and Chinese markets as well as northeast Asia.
+Erdenes Shivee Energy will supply coal to the Shivee Energy Complex Project, which will be based on the strategically important Shivee-Ovoo coal deposit with 1.2 billion tons of coal reserves.
+50 percent of the company is owned by the state-owned EMGL and the remaining 50 percent by the private company Eikusora LLC.
+The planned Shivee Energy Complex Project will have an annual capacity of 5,280 MW and use about 20 million tons of coal per year.
+The Shivee Energy Complex is expected to be located in the Shiveegobi soum of the Govisumber province.
+The power plant is expected to supply energy to both domestic and Chinese markets as well as Northeast Asia.
 Some of the specifications of the projects are:

-- Coal mining capacity 20 million tons / year / - Power plant capacity 5280 MW - Renewable power plant capacity 15% / power plant / - Ultra-high voltage transmission line 4600 MW ± 660 kV
+- Coal mining capacity 20 million tons / year / - Power plant capacity 5280 MW - Renewable power plant capacity 15% / power plant / - Ultra-high voltage transmission line $4600 \text{ MW} \pm 660 \text{ kV}$